Wieder-Shahaf/SeatHarmony/README.md

 > **Optimal Screen Size Experience:**
 >
 > For the best possible visual and functional experience, we recommend using a screen size of **16-18 inches** (or equivalent display resolution).
-This screen size provides:
 > While the application is functional on smaller screens, the recommended screen size ensures all features are displayed at their intended scale and usability.

 ---